 Review sites like G2 are common first-stops for customers looking for honest feedback on products and services.
-This feedback, like that in surveys, can be analyzed for emotional responses.
+This feedback, like that in surveys, can be analyzed.

-The benefit of customers providing reviews compared to responding to surveys is that it’s more indirect, which could lead to more honest and in-depth feedback.
-This isn’t a rule-of-thumb, but analyzing customer reviews has its clear upsides.
+The benefit of customer reviews compared to surveys is that they’re unsolicited, which often leads to more honest and in-depth feedback.

 3. Text analysis for social media

-Monitoring tools essentially scrape public social media like Twitter and Facebook for brand mentions and assign sentiment scores accordingly.
-This has its upsides as well, considering users are highly likely to take their uninhibited feedback to social media.
+Monitoring tools ingest publicly available social media data on platforms such as Twitter and Facebook for brand mentions and assign sentiment scores accordingly.
+This has its upsides as well considering users are highly likely to take their uninhibited feedback to social media.